Imagine that you've never heard a piece of classical music.

 I write about this because I wish nothing more than for all my Christian friends (and everyone else who reads this) to experience something similar in their own lives.
 I'm so much more at peace and so much more confidant in my faith because of what I've learned.
 As I've learned to see both Law and Gospel in the Bible, I'm not so confused anymore.
 And I'm excited to learn more everyday-literally!

-rightly handle God's Word.
-So they just tune out.
+The thing that really concerns me is that a lot of Christians, especially as they grow older, are getting tired of pat answers and shallow catch-phrases from pastors who are operating from within the self-contained bubble of “Pop Evangelicalism.”
+After so many years of shallow answers they start to give up… and then just tune out.
 They gradually stop attending church and whimper away; but a new crop of younger faces (usually with children in tow) show up to replace them.
 They'll buy into the shallow catch-phrases and pat answers... for a while.
 And then the cycle begins again.
 After 10 or 20 years of therapeutic "life-lessons," un-Biblical "success strategies" and unfulfilled "prophetic words" they'll eventually whimper away, too.
-No amount of cool videos, hip new logos, "relevant" messages or rock bands will fool them anymore.. they're done.
+No amount of cool videos, hip new logos, "relevant" messages, or rock bands will fool them anymore... they're done.

 Please, don't let that be you!